pqabelian/abelian-community-website/docs/downloads/latest.md

 - Added support for a new address type (pseudo-CT) for Abelian User Token (AUT).
 - Upgraded transaction version to 3 to support pseudo-CT addresses.
 - Upgraded block version to 4 to support the new transaction version.
-- Introduced the "aconcagua" fork at height 464,000, enabling AUT and hybrid PoW with DSA; set commit height at 480,000.
+- Introduced the Aconcagua Fork at block height 464,000, enabled Cloaked AUT and hybrid PoW with DSA (namely ABEL-ETHash and ABEL-Nakamoto algorithms); and set commit height at block 480,000.
+The latter one implies that all abec nodes have to be upgraded to v3.0.0 or higher before block 480,000 in order to prevent interruption.
 - To participate in ABEL-Nakamoto solo CPU mining when starting Abec, simply add the `--generate` parameter.
 - Storage space requirements for running nodes in different modes: Normal Node ≈ 190GB, SemiFull Node ≈ 450GB, Full Node ≈ 1.4TB.